Location Based

 AR.js offers A-Frame components to implement location-based AR.
 There are three variants of the components, detailed as below:

 • The projected components.
 These have been available since AR.js 3.3.1, use largely the same internal implementation as the classic components, and were the first to offer projection of latitude/longitude into Spherical Mercator, discussed below.
+They are generally not recommended unless you have problems with new-location-based.

 • The classic components, available before AR.js 3.3.1.
 These are similar to the projected components but do not offer the facility to convert between latitude/longitude and the projected coordinates used for augmented reality, which can cause problems for more specialist uses such as showing roads and paths in augmented reality.
+For most use cases it is preferred to use new-location-based but some uses, such as embedded AR scenes, only work with the classic components.

 The components